Guitar riffs are an essential part of songs in many genres of music, but you’re probably most familiar with them if you play any type of rock.

 Once you’ve found a good resource, you should practice the riff slowly.
 Be deliberate with your fingering on the frets and try to play clean, resonant notes.
 Once you have these basic steps down, you can speed it up or work on playing to the tempo of the song.

-Another good exercise is to play the riff in different keys, starting on different frets on the neck.
+Another good exercise is to play the riff in different keys, starting on different frets on the neck (learn how to find the key in the first place here).
 This is good training to learn chord changes and intervals.
 It also helps to know this in case a singer prefers to change the key to better suit their vocal range.

 How do I make good guitar riffs?